Skip to content

 return "\n".join(lines)

-def get_6d_orientations(self) -> Dict[str, np.ndarray]:
+def get_6d_orientations(self) -> dict[str, np.ndarray]:

 """Computes 6D inter-residue orientations (trRosetta style).